 The city of Barcelona has about 200 minibus and coach hire companies which vary in size from one guy with a bus to bus rental companies with 100+ vehicles, so there's no shortage of group transportation options.
-Would you like to rent a bus in Alicante?
+Would you like to rent a bus in Barcelona?
 You can find a selection of 30 bus rental companies with their profiles on our bus rental Barcelona page.

 When touring from another city with a group on a bus, the bus rental company should make arrangements with the hotel as to where to park the bus.

 Although parking a bus or coach in front of a hotel is normally not permitted, you can ask the bus driver to drop your group and their luggage off at the main entrance.
 Depending on the size and type of hotel you have reserved, there may be luggage porters or concierges to take care of your bags.
 Some hotels or hostels don't have concierges or luggage porters but do have luggage carts which clients can use.
 If you are carrying a lot of luggage without wheels, then check with your hotel before you book to see if they can accommodate you.

 The Barcelona El Prat Airport (BCN) is serviced by multiple specialized companies that will allow you to request a specific type or size of vehicle.
 If you're coming from the UK, USA, or any other English-speaking country and would like an English-speaking driver.
 You can reserve or request transportation in the city of Barcelona, where you can choose from multiple specialized companies, and you can request a size or specific type of bus.
 We recommend that you request a transport quote from Confort Bus, Transbuca or El Claxon.